 For “Create” operation on an Object Instance sent from the LWM2M Server, the LWM2M Client MUST obtain access right by either way

-if this LWM2M Server is the only LWM2M Server Account declared in the LWM2M Client (ie single Server environment) , the LWM2M Server has full access right.
+If this LWM2M Server is the only LWM2M Server Account declared in the LWM2M Client (ie single Server environment) , the LWM2M Server has full access right.

-if the LWM2M Client has more than one LWM2M Server Account, then the LWM2M Client has to get access right from the ACL Resource Instance associated to this LWM2M Server on that Object Instance, which is contained in the Access Control Object Instance provisioned during Bootstrap (Access Control Owner is MAX_ID=65535).
+If the LWM2M Client has more than one LWM2M Server Account, then the LWM2M Client has to get access right from the ACL Resource Instance associated to this LWM2M Server on that Object Instance, which is contained in the Access Control Object Instance provisioned during Bootstrap (Access Control Owner is MAX_ID=65535).
 If this access right doesn’t have the “Create” value, or cannot be obtained, the LWM2M Server has no access right.

 For the logical operations except than “Create” operation the LWM2M Client MUST perform the following procedure: